korvahannu/arch-installation-guide/Readme.md

 - update system clock and check that it works with **timedatectl set-ntp true** & **timedatectl status**

 #### 3. Partition disk
-- Check the device name you want to install arch linux to with **fdisk -l**
+- Check the device name you want to install Arch Linux to with **fdisk -l**
 - Partition your device with **fdisk <device name>**
 - Use partition scheme:
 -- Atleast 260 MiB of EFI system partition